hyungmok/momentum-tiptap-editor/README.md

 # Momentum Tiptap Editor

-A powerful and customizable rich text editor built with Tiptap, Shadcn, Next.js, emoji-picker-react, and Cloudinary.
+A customizable rich text editor built with Tiptap, Shadcn, Next.js, emoji-picker-react, and Cloudinary.
 This editor combines the flexibility of Tiptap with modern UI components, robust framework support, expressive emoji integration, and seamless image management.

 ## Features